Get a quote and call our team on

 An orangery is a hybrid of a conservatory and a traditional extension, featuring brick pillars and a raised roof for natural light, while extensions consist of insulated walls and a flat roof.

-Is an orangery cheaper than a conservatory?
+Is an orangery extension cheaper than a conservatory?

 Are orangeries energy efficient?